 That being said; safety is the one thing that outweighs comfort any day.
-A thermal scope is one of the devices that quite literally lets you see where you otherwise could not.
+A thermal rifle scope is one of the devices that quite literally lets you see where you otherwise could not.
 When entering the property of wild creatures a reliable scope is critical.

 A thermal scope is a device that a hunter mounts to their rifle to be able to hunt at night.
 It is an electronic mechanism with similar features to the conventional telescope, just with more impressive abilities.

-Thermal scopes use heat sensitive or infrared sensors to distinguish temperature differences in the dark.
+Thermal rifle scopes use heat sensitive or infrared sensors to distinguish temperature differences in the dark.
 The thermal sensor (microbolometer) detects the temperature differences in objects and uses this information to generate a thermal image.
 The viewer is then able to see all that wasn’t previously visible in the dark.

-This technology was originally developed by the military to gain the upper hand in warfare.
+Thermal imaging technology was originally developed by the military to gain the upper hand in warfare.
 It has since been adopted by law enforcement, fire fighters and even everyday security guards - and of course hunters.

 Thermal scopes are not, however, only restricted to use in darkness.
 Hunters can make use of them in daylight as well.
 While everything will already be in view, the scope will still reflect temperature differences.
 This could help with spotting game that is camouflaged into the scenery.